ITingHung/Explainable-Artificial-Intelligence-XAI-/README.md

 :--------:|:------:|:--------:
 0.843     | 0.796  | 0.815

-Since there is confuse between the first class "Bumps" and the forth class "Other_Faults", the use of SHAP values could help to show the reason of the misclassification.
+Since there is confuse between the first class "Bumps" and the forth class "Other_Faults", the use of SHAP values can help to show the reason of the misclassification.

 ```
 import shap